 The hardware list of the former generally encompasses that of the latter.

-According to TP-Link, OneMesh will remain on existing hardware as a distinctive feature, existing alongside EasyMesh.
+According to TP-Link, OneMesh will remain compatible with existing hardware as a distinctive feature, coexisting alongside EasyMesh.
 Eventually, EasyMesh will take over when OneMesh-enabled hardware is no longer relevant.

 Specifically:

-- Existing legacy OneMesh routers (mainly Wi-Fi 5 and older) will remain that way, while newer routers (most Wi-Fi 6 and later) will transition to EasyMesh via firmware updates.
+- Existing legacy OneMesh routers (mainly Wi-Fi 5 and older) will remain unchanged, while newer routers (most Wi-Fi 6 and later) will transition to EasyMesh through firmware updates.
 (It’s worth noting that by early 2025, the flagship Archer AXE300 Wi-Fi 6E router and the Wi-Fi 6 Archer GX90 still didn’t get the EasyMesh upgrade.)

 - All existing OneMesh extenders can work as satellite units of an EasyMesh system.
-When updated, their OneMesh labels (in the web interface) will be changed to EasyMesh, but even then, they can still work with OneMesh routers.
+When updated, their OneMesh labels (in the web interface) will be changed to EasyMesh; however, they can still work with OneMesh routers.

 - New Archer hardware (and extender) will support EasyMesh and no longer carry the OneMesh notion.
 (Or they don’t have mesh capability at all.)

 In terms of mesh functionality, TP-Link’s EasyMesh encompasses what its OneMesh can do.
-If you’re unfamiliar with OneMesh, the cabinet below will give you a quick rundown.
+If you’re unfamiliar with OneMesh, the information below provides a quick overview.

 What you can expect from TP-Link OneMesh